International cybercrime: Legal and regulatory measures

 Criminal Law – the basic law identifies the law enforcement concerning cybercrime.

 In 2000, the Decision on Internet Security of the Standing Committee of the NPC was passed.

 In 2000, China issued a series of Internet rules that prohibit anyone to propagate pornography, virus and scams.

 In 2003, China signed UN General Assembly Resolution 57/239 on “Creation of a global culture of cybersecurity”.

 In 2003, China signed Geneva Declaration of Principles of the World Summit on the Information Society.

 In 2006, an anti-spam initiative was launched.

 In July 2006, the ASEAN Regional Forum (ARF), which included China, issued a statement that its members should implement cybercrime and cybersecurity laws “in accordance with their national conditions and by referring to relevant international instruments”.

 In 2009, ASEAN-China framework agreement on network and information security emergency response were adopted.

 In 2009, agreement within the Shanghai Cooperation Organization on information security was made.

 Technical measures

-Internet censorship: China has made it tougher to register new Internet domains and has put on stricter content control to help reduce spam.
+Internet censorship: China has made it more difficult to register new Internet domains and has put on stricter content control to help reduce spam.

 "Golden Shield Project" or "The Great Firewall of China": a national Internet control and censorship project.

 In 2009, Green Dam software: It restricts access to a secret list of sites, and monitors users’activity.

 Operating system change: China is trying to get around this by using Linux, though with a lot of technical impediments to solve.

 Industry collaboration

 Internet Society of China — the group behind China's anti-spam effort — is working on standards and better ways of cooperating to fight cybercrime.

-ISPs have become better at working with customers to cut down on the spam problem.
+ISPs have improved their work with customers to reduce the spam problem.